banzaicloud/one-eye-docs/docs/quickstart/multicluster.md

 > Note: The following procedure requires you to switch between the Kubernetes context of the observer and the peer cluster.
 A convenient way to switch between contexts is to use the [kubectx tool](https://github.com/ahmetb/kubectx).

 <!-- FIXME: Include a kubectx-less command? -->
+1. Deploy One Eye on the observer cluster.
+Run the **one-eye install** command, then follow the on-screen instructions.

+    > Note: The interactive installer helps you configure a simple logging system, this is detailed in {{% xref "/docs/one-eye/quickstart/_index.md#deploy-with-logging" %}}.
+To collect only metrics, you don't have to configure logging on the cluster.
+In this case, just set the name of the cluster, then reply **No** to the subsequent questions.

 1. Obtain the name of the peer cluster, for example, by getting it from the current context of the peer's kubeconfig.

     On the peer cluster, run the following command.